apigee-labs/rapier/README.md

 - `siblings;{name}` - traverse the sibling relationship.
 Use the `name` property of the siblings to select a single sibling.
 URL template is \{`child-URL`\}/siblings;\{name\}
 - `siblings;name={name}` - same as the previous example except the URL template is \{`child-URL`\}/siblings;name=\{name\}

+Multiple query paths may be included in the same string as a space-deliminated list.

-Alternatively, you can provide a query path as a structure:
+Alternatively, you can provide a query path as a JSON object:

 Field Name | Type | Description
 ---|:---:|---